tillnagel/unfolding/tutorials/basic-how-to-use-unfolding.md

 {% include JB/setup %}

+Prerequisite: You already have installed Unfolding for your programming environment.
+(Otherwise, do it now: [Unfolding for Processing](getting-started-in-processing.html) or [Unfolding for Eclipse](getting-started-in-eclipse.html).)

 Let's begin with our basic Unfolding sketch.

-You already have installed Unfolding for your programming environment.
-(Otherwise, do it now: [Unfolding for Processing](getting-started-in-processing.html) or [Unfolding for Eclipse](getting-started-in-eclipse.html).)

 	UnfoldingMap map;